In this in-depth guide, we will discuss about virtual machine, how does it work, its pros and cons and top ways to set up VMs.

 Most companies today use some form of virtualization.

-In fact, close to 92% of businesses use server virtualization.
+In fact, stats shows that more than 90 percent of businesses use server virtualization.
 Virtual machines, in particular, offer businesses many IT benefits such as scalability, flexibility, reduced overhead, downtime, energy consumption, and so on.

-But what is a virtual machine, and what makes it so valuable?
-Let's look at some exciting answers to common virtual machine concerns.
+But what exactly virtual machine is, and what makes it so valuable?
+Let’s look at some exciting answers to common virtual machine concerns.